-- 14. Initiate a Comprehensive Plan amendment to change the boundaries of the George Mason University (GMU)-Prince William Campus Sector Plan and the Higher Education Overlay District (HEOD), to take out those properties between Wellington Road and the railroad and to redesignate those properties from REC to a more appropriate designation. - 15.
-Prepare additional Comprehensive Plan chapters to address Police and Human Services. - 16.
-Continue to provide input to obtain additional planning and regulatory authority over local land use-related issues from the General Assembly.

-- 17. Allow cluster housing and the use of planned districts and the planned unit development concept in the Development Area, so long as the resulting residential density is recommended in the given land use classification, provided that such clustering furthers valuable environmental objectives such as are stated in EN-Policy 1 and EN-Policy 4 of the Environment Plan and is consistent with fire and rescue service objectives. - Open space created as part of these clusters should be preserved as permanent open space, through creation and dedication of a perpetual conservation easement. - The purpose of both cluster development and planned district/planned unit development is to: - Promote the efficient use of land. - Preserve slopes and woodlands. - Better manage stormwater run-off and water quality. - Reduce the length of streets, utility lines, and stormwater piping. - Provide design flexibility. - Promote the most cost-effective provision of public services necessary to support the development. - Design concepts associated with cluster and planned district developments are outlined in more detail in the Community Design Plan. - 18.
+- 13. Prepare and maintain in-depth Sector Plans and less intensive planning studies depending upon the geographical area and the planning issues involved for identified areas of concern.
+Once adopted by the Board of County Supervisors, these plans and studies shall represent an amendment to and refinement of the Comprehensive Plan for the subject area. - 14.
+Prepare additional Comprehensive Plan text to address Social Services and General Government. - 15.
+Continue to provide input to obtain additional planning and regulatory authority over local land use-related issues from the General Assembly. - 16.
+Allow cluster housing and the use of planned districts and the planned unit development concept in the Development Area, so long as the resulting residential density is recommended in the given land use classification, provided that such clustering furthers valuable environmental objectives such as are stated in EN-Policy 1 and EN-Policy 4 of the Environment Plan and is consistent with fire and rescue service objectives. - Open space created as part of these clusters should be preserved as permanent open space, through creation and dedication of a perpetual conservation easement. - The purpose of both cluster development and planned district/planned unit development is to: - Promote the efficient use of land. - Preserve slopes and woodlands. - Better manage stormwater run-off and water quality. - Reduce the length of streets, utility lines, and stormwater piping. - ◆ Provide design flexibility. - ◆ Promote the most cost-effective provision of public services necessary to support the development. - 17.
 Ensure transitions in building scale, intensity of use, and adequate buffering between semi-compatible land uses in accordance with the Land Use Compatibility Matrix, by requiring adequate distance, screening, setbacks, vegetative buffers, or combinations of these means.
-Proposed developments should utilize the standards of the Community Design Plan. - 19.
-Encourage development densities at the low end of the range of the land use classifications near areas identified as Environmental Resource, Designated Cultural Resource, and Parks and Open Space with sensitive features, and the Manassas National Battlefield Park, as reflected on the Long-Range Land Use Plan Map.
+Proposed developments should utilize the standards of the Community Design Plan. - 18.
+Encourage development densities at the low end of the range of the land use classifications near areas identified as Environmental Resource, County-Registered Historic Site, and Parks and Open Space with sensitive features, as reflected on the Long-Range Land Use Plan Map.